 The deadlines for applications are indicated below and are usually four weeks prior to the first day of the relevant event.
-Due to the visa procedures in place in the People's Republic of China, Azerbaijan, Singapore and Abu Dhabi, a five weeks' deadline is required.
+Due to the visa procedures in place in some countries, longer deadlines may be applied.
 Late requests may not be examined.